 - How much of it they were taking

-- Whether they were abusing sedatives at the same time as other drugs or alcohol
+- If they were abusing sedatives with other drugs or alcohol

 - If they have a history of previous addictions